libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 To make the assets available to the game, we have to place them in the `assets` folder, which is located in the root directory of your game.
 I named the 4 files: _drop.wav_, _rain.mp3_, _droplet.png_ and _bucket.png_ and put them in `assets/`.
 We only need to store the assets once, as both the desktop and HTML5 projects are configured to 'see' this folder through different means.
 After that, depending on your IDE you may have to refresh the project tree to make the new files known (in Eclipse, right click -> Refresh), otherwise you may get a 'file not found' runtime exception.

 ## Configuring the Starter Classes
 Given our requirements we can now configure our different starter classes.
 We'll start with the **desktop project**.
-Open the `DesktopLauncher.java` class in `desktop/src/…` (or `drop-desktop` under Eclipse).
+Open the `Lwjgl3Launcher.java` class in `lwjgl3/src/…` (or `drop-lwjgl3` under Eclipse).
 We want a 800x480 window and set the title to "Drop".
 The code should look like this:

 ```java
 package com.badlogic.drop;